 Iowa residents may simultaneously file asbestos trust fund claims and pursue a civil lawsuit — these tracks run independently and one does not cancel the other.
 Veterans who were also exposed during military service may pursue concurrent VA benefits and a civil lawsuit on the same basis.
 Contact an asbestos cancer lawyer in Des Moines for a free case evaluation.
 Waiting forfeits time you cannot recover.

-Des Moines Independent Community School District — The Asbestos Era
+General Equipment at Des Moines Independent Community School District Des Moines Iowa

 High-Risk Occupations at School Buildings